-Esteban, a trained biologist and friend of the League’s Director of Science, Dr. Emily Burns, has led the outdoor science class for six years.
+Esteban, a trained biologist and friend of the League’s former Director of Science, Dr. Emily Burns, has led the outdoor science class for six years.
 The group meets outside once a week to work on various projects, which, according to Esteban, range from, “studying salmon and water quality, to playing with pendulums and electricity.”

 The students, who are 9 to 13 years old, brought back enthusiastic reports from last summer’s work.